daisybio/preprocess_drp_data/CCLE/README.md

 were matched to the ones from GDSC such that they share their variables.
 This was done by finding the regions that overlap most between the two datasets.

+This was postprocessed in convert_to_cello.py to map the cell line names to Cellosaurus IDs.
+It is now available in the Zenodo as **CCLE/methylation.csv**.

 ## Copy number variation: GISTIC2.0

 The data can be downloaded from [Sanger Cell Model Passports](https://cellmodelpassports.sanger.ac.uk/downloads):
 Copy Number Data -> Copy Number (SNP6) -> PICNIC absolute copy numbers and GISTIC scores derived from Affymetrix SNP6.0 array data
 (see GDSC part).
+This data is **currently in Zenodo for GDSC1, GDSC2, and CCLE**.

 Alternatively, the copy number variation data can be downloaded from [DepMap](https://depmap.org/portal/data_page/?tab=allData):
 CCLE_copynumber_2013-12-03.seg.txt.